simOne3107/R4CogPsy/README.md

 [1] 4
 ```

-We can also perform simple mathematical operations with one or more previously stored `variables`:
+We can also perform simple mathematical operations with one or more previously stored variables:

 ```r
 Bananas * 4